valerielnd/Amazon_Vine_Analysis/README.md

 ### Determine the Bias of Vine Reviews

-As $ellBy needs to determine if enrolling in a program like Amazon Vine is worth it, we used PySpark and the data in the dataFrame we created for the vine table, which contains mainly information regarding the reviews about the software, to perform the next part of our analysis.
+To evaluate if joining a program like Amazon Vine is beneficial, we utilized PySpark and the data stored in the Vine table, primarily comprised of information related to software reviews.

 To proceed, we created a new DataFrame in which we retrieved all the rows where the total_votes count is equal to or greater than 20 to pick reviews that are more likely helpful.